This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have sudden shortness of breath or chest pain.

-- Your arms or legs suddenly get weak, or you lose feeling in them.
+- Your arms or legs suddenly get weak or lose feeling.

 - Your headaches, seizures, or other symptoms get worse.